 • ulcers of the intestinal mucosa;

-• infectious diseases against the background of a strong decrease in immunity.
+• infectious diseases against the background of a severe decrease in immunity.

 Treatment

-Depending on the severity of the course of the disease, treatment is possible on an outpatient basis or in a hospital.
-A child from a year old can be at home if there are no acute symptoms of shigellosis, and it is important to hospitalize other children who go to kindergarten or school, as well as adults working in the food industry or in contact with children at work.
-The main rules of home treatment:
+Depending on the severity of the disease, treatment is possible on an outpatient basis or in a hospital.
+A child from one year old can stay at home if there are no acute symptoms of shigellosis, but it is important to hospitalize other children who go to kindergarten or school, as well as adults who work in the food industry or come into contact with children at work.
+Main rules for home treatment:

 • stick to a diet;